Post Traumatic Stress Syndrome: UK lawyer explains how much you can claim for PTSD following a severe accident trauma

 How much compensation can you claim for post traumatic stress disorder?

-If you are still suffering ongoing symptoms, which are not emotionally disabling at the time your claim settles you could expect an average claim payout settlement amount for PTSD of: £7,200 – £20,300
+If you recovered from the worst symptoms of PTSD, but are still suffering more than minor symptoms which are not emotionally disabling – you could expect an average claim payout settlement amount of: £7,700 – £21,800

-3. Permanent severe effects of post trauma stress disorder
+3. Permanent moderately severe effects of post trauma stress disorder

-If you are likely to have permanent severe disabling psychological anxiety effects, which could affect you socially or your ability to work the amount of compensation you can claim is calculated in quite a wide range between: £20,300 – £52,500
+If you have recovered from some of the worst symptoms, but are left with significant disability and disabling psychological anxiety effects for the foreseeable future – the amount of compensation you can claim is calculated in quite a wide range between: £21,800 – £56,000

 Post traumatic stress syndrome summary